charlyoleg/Cnc25D/docs/cnc_cut_outline.rst

 ::

-  Knowing Gx,Gy,Ax,Ay,Hx,Hy,a we want to calculate: Ix, Iy With E,I and F, we define the arc than can be build with a reamer of radius r.
+  Knowing Gx,Gy,Ax,Ay,Hx,Hy,a we want to calculate: Ix, Iy With E,I and F, we define the arc than can be build with a router_bit of radius r.

 4. Incoplanar fitting details
 =============================